-If you are just looking for the moving help, but want to pack yourself: Frogbox http://frogbox.com/
+If you are just looking for the moving help, but want to pack yourself, many companies will allow you to rent bins, including: Frogbox http://frogbox.com/

 11. LOOK FORWARD TO THE POSSESSION DAY

-Congratulations!
-We meet you at the property for the key exchange and you can move in.
+Congratulations – you’re a homeowner!
+We meet you at the property for the key exchange and you can start moving in.
 Check your contract for the specific Possession Time: sometimes it’s in the morning, and sometimes it’s in the afternoon.
 You’ll need to plan your move accordingly.